vishwakarma09/ChatScript/WIKI/ESOTERIC-CHATSCRIPT/ChatScript-Analytics-Manual.md

 Jan25'17-13:49:21  when is the help desk open?
                The Helpdesk is available Monday through Friday from 7:00AM to 7:00PM Pacific.
 ```

+# Deduping a file  - `:dedupe`

+`:dedupe  filepath` outputs into tmp/filename just unique lines from the input (ignoring data after a hash comment marker).